Assassination of Wallenstein

-The Assassination of Wallenstein was the culmination of an internal purge in the army of the Holy Roman Empire.
+The Assassination of Albrecht von Wallenstein was the culmination of an internal purge in the army of the Holy Roman Empire.
 On 25 February 1634, a group of Irish and Scottish officers acting under the approval of Ferdinand II, Holy Roman Emperor, assassinated generalissimo Albrecht von Wallenstein and a group of his companions in the town of Eger (today's Cheb, Czech Republic).
 The assassins were equated to executioners by a royal decree and rewarded with property confiscated from the families of their victims.
 The purge continued through the persecution of other high-ranking military personnel who were seen as Wallenstein's supporters.